xcore/sc_sdram_burst/app_sdram_demo/doc_quickstart/quickstart.rst

 After completing this demo there are two more application to try:
   #. ``app_sdram_benchmark`` benchmarks the performance of the module.
 It does no correctness testing but instead tests the throughput of the SDRAM server.
-  #. ``app_sdram_regress`` this demo runs a series of regression tests of increasing difficulty, beginning from using a single core for the sdram_server with one core loaded progressing to all cores being loaded to simulate an XCore under full load.
+  #. ``app_sdram_regress`` this demo runs a series of regression tests of increasing difficulty, beginning from using a single core for the sdram_server with one core loaded progressing to all cores being loaded to simulate an xCORE under full load.

 Note that these are both tools, each of which don't terminate.
 They are designed to test the SDRAM and as such run indefinitely